Evantilton/redux-feedback-loop/README.md

 This application is for a user to submit comments.
 It allows the user to rate various questions on a scale from 1-5, write a comment, and then submit them all.

-To see the fully functional site, please visit: https://github.com/Evantilton/redux-feedback-loop

 ## Installation

 fork and clone the repo